Skip to content

 You can read about some of our successful local community benefits below:

-Do I need to register before I use the CBG?
+Do I need to register before I use the Community Benefit Gateway?

 Yes, you need to register your organisation before you can use the CBG.
 Visit https://nhsnss.service-now.com/community_benefit and complete the registration form.
 We recommend that you use a generic email address as part of the registration process to ensure any alerts are not reliant on any one individual.